 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 What other drugs will affect danazol (Danocrine)?

-This list is not complete and there may be other drugs that can interact with danazol.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with danazol.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.